Skip to content

 Letting any headset mic dry out between uses is recommended.
 It’s especially important for transmitter-headset systems as the transmitter is likely going to have more moisture on it/in it than a bodypack system.
 Ideally, hang the headset-transmitter somewhere with plenty of ventilation.
 Storing any headset mic in a drawer between uses not recommended.

-Blog posts
+Recent Blog posts

 Compare products